MoonlightCapital/MoonlightBot-docs/miscellaneous-commands/premium.md

 ## info

-This subcommand does what is stated above.
-It wil ether link to the [doccumentaton page to learn more about premium](/support/premium.md), tell you who the representative is, or info about your subscription.
+This subcommand will either link to the [doccumentaton page to learn more about premium](/support/premium.md) if you do not have it, tell you who the representative is if your server has a premium subscription, or info about your subscription if you are a subscription holder yourself.

 ```text
 /premium info
 ```